Natalie Portman Gets Oscar Nomination, Shines As Jackie Kennedy In Biopic Of Famous First Lady

 Natalie Portman has been nominated in the Best Actress category at the Oscars for her role as Jackie Kennedy.

 It’s not the first nomination for Portman.
 In 2004 she was nominated in the Best Supporting Actress category for Closer, and in 2010 she was nominated again for her role in the dark psychological drama Black Swan.
-On that occasion she went home with the Oscar.
+On that occasion, she went home with the Oscar.
 Her nomination today makes her third.

 Jackie tells the story of the emotionally devastating aftermath of President John F. Kennedy’s assassination in Dallas, 1963.
 Focusing on his widow, Jacqueline Bouvier Kennedy, it’s a raw and intensely dramatic look at the private grief of a woman forced to endure it under the glare of public scrutiny.
 We see Jackie desperately trying to numb the pain with alcohol and pills.
 We see her walking aimlessly through the echoing rooms of the White House, bereft of a marriage and a purpose.
 And we see her recalling the famous televised tour of the executive mansion in which she talked about preserving the integrity and importance of American history.
 These sequences are a valuable touchstone in the film because they show the audience where the personal becomes historical.